-The new system is based on the simple principle of risk reduction wherein the state will pay the costs of large and extended attack wildland fire (“catastrophic fires”) in exchange for local government providing IA and implementing prevention, preparedness and mitigation actions that are proven to reduce the risk and costs of wildland fire in the long run.
+The new system is based on the simple principle of risk reduction wherein the state will pay the costs of large and extended attack wildland fire (“catastrophic fires”) in exchange for local government providing initial attack and implementing prevention, preparedness and mitigation actions that are proven to reduce the risk and costs of wildland fire in the long run.

 For additional information about Utah Cooperative Wildfire System, please contact your local Area Manager by following the area office map link below.